 Achieving the perfect mix

-This brings us to the strategic-style leader.
-Strategic leaders are more than a simple combination of the two styles above.
-Strategic leaders strive to see where the company could be in the future, using current information; as they guide the company to that future, they concern themselves with business viability – keeping close control on near-term revenue.
+This brings us to the executive-style leader. executive leaders are more than a simple combination of the two styles above. executive leaders strive to see where the company could be in the future, using current information; as they guide the company to that future, they concern themselves with business viability – keeping close control on near-term revenue.

 The Ivey Business Journal quotes the late Steven J. Ross, former CEO of Time Warner, as saying “These kinds of leaders come to work, dream for an hour, and then do something about those dreams for the next several hours.”

-Another skill that strategic leaders have is the ability to empower people within the organization to implement their own ideas to bring company goals to life.
-To do this, strategic leaders clearly communicate the company vision and ensure it is balanced against short-term goals and defined budgets.
+Another skill that executive leaders have is the ability to empower people within the organization to implement their own ideas to bring company goals to life.
+To do this, executive leaders clearly communicate the company vision and ensure it is balanced against short-term goals and defined budgets.

-The Spring Arbor University online MBA in Strategic Leadership program provides students with the tools they need to be strategic leaders, with modules that teach how groups and teams are built and motivated, and how organizational culture and strategy can help transform or refine plans for structure, process and people in a business.
+The Spring Arbor University online MBA in executive Leadership program provides students with the tools they need to be executiveleaders, with modules that teach how groups and teams are built and motivated, and how organizational culture and strategy can help transform or refine plans for structure, process and people in a business.

 In addition, the program teaches techniques that students can employ to help drive transformation and change within a company, including conflict resolution that might be helpful with managerial leaders, and a “we’ve always done it this way” culture.

-Finally, the program takes an in-depth look at strategic planning and management to give students the tools they need to plan, to communicate the vision, and to reach business goals.
+Finally, the program takes an in-depth look at executiveplanning and management to give students the tools they need to plan, to communicate the vision, and to reach business goals.